Skip to main content

 Root Element

-To mount the application instance to a specific DOM element use "livecodes-app" as the element id.
+To mount the application instance to a specific DOM element use "livecodes-app" as the element id in the HTML.
 Otherwise, if that element is not found, a new div element is added to document.body and is used to mount the instance.

 Language Info